-Beneq’s Lumineq displays are in every-day use in various defense equipment, from fighter jets to self-propelled howitzers.
+Beneq’s Lumineq displays are in every-day use in various equipment, from fighter jets to self-propelled howitzers.
 We are also developing transparent displays for use as Head-Up-Displays, both self-standing and laminated into a windshield.
-In light of this, our products represent a direct and critical resource in terms of security of supply for keeping defense material operational in times of crises and potential isolation from foreign supplies.
+In light of this, our products represent a direct and critical resource in terms of security of supply for keeping the equipment operational in times of crises and potential isolation from foreign supplies.

-Beneq Marketing: Our transparent Lumineq displays are relied upon in the aviation, maritime, and defense industries.
+Beneq Marketing: Our transparent Lumineq displays are relied upon in the aviation, maritime, and various other markets.
 What do you think are the key factors that differentiate our displays from the competition’s?

 Our displays exhibit several unique properties that together ensure a rugged and reliable interface between equipment and the persons operating it.

 Lumineq displays are literally immune to extreme temperatures, from minus 60 to plus 105 degrees centigrade.
 They withstand shock, vibration and humidity, and last for more than 10 years in constant use, without serious deterioration of the properties.